joeyhentel/diderot-ai/README.md

 }
 ```

-### Modifying Agent Behavior
+### Modifying AI Behavior

-Each agent's behavior is defined in `agents.py`.
+The AI analysis behavior is defined in `simple_pipeline.py`.
 You can modify:

-- System messages for different analysis approaches
+- System prompts for different analysis approaches
 - Output formats for different report structures
-- Agent interaction patterns
+- Analysis parameters and temperature settings

 ### Custom RSS Feeds